A voice for

 Finally, garlic is an excellent prebiotic that increases intestinal microbiome diversity.
 It can be used for flatulence and indigestion whilst also supporting the digestive process and assimilation of nutrients.
 Its anti-bacterial activity means it can be helpful in the treatment of mild food poisoning and dysentery.

-• Into the heart of Garlic
+• Into the heart of garlic

 garlic seedsIn Ayurvedic medicine there is a unique model and understanding of what each organ does and how they connect.
 Ayurveda has its own unique philosophy and understanding of bodily systems and herbal qualities (or energetics) that has been built up over thousands of years of observation.